dafuct/exchange/README.md

-Test Task: Website with which you can see the exchange rate.
+Website - exchange rate.
+Need Registration and Login

 Run the project, do the following steps in the terminal:
 Mysql serve need run and it created database.